Outback Queensland by Plane to Longreach 2...

 Overnight: Sabah Hotel, Sandakan (D)

-Return to your hotel late in the afternoon for an evening at leisure.
+Return to the hotel in the afternoon.
+The evening is at leisure.

 Overnight: Sabah Hotel, Sandakan (B, L)